Intern Program

 What is the client population and how long will I be able to see patients?

 The Berkeley Therapy Institute welcomes clients from a wide range of backgrounds, socioeconomic situations and diagnoses.
 Trainees can expect to see individuals ranging from 8 years to seniors as well as couples and families.
-BTI is committed to the delivery of long term insight oriented psychotherapy and trainees can expect to see several patients for the duration of their program.
+BTI is committed to the delivery of long term insight-oriented psychotherapy.

 In addition to doing individual psychotherapy, are other opportunities available?

 Interns frequently see individuals, couples, and families in on-going psychotherapy.
-In addition, there are opportunities to do psychological assessment and forensic evaluations and to co-lead psychotherapy groups.
+In addition, there are opportunities to do psychological assessment and to co-lead psychotherapy groups.

-Can I bring my patients with me to BTI?
+Can I bring my clients with me to BTI?

 Yes.
 We are all committed to long-term psychotherapy.
-When appropriate, you are encouraged to bring your patients here with you.
-In addition, when the internship year ends, you may take your patients with you to your next practice location.
+When appropriate, you are encouraged to bring your clients here with you.
+In addition, when the internship year ends, you may take your clients with you to your next practice location.